nodejs/TSC/README.md

 *Node.js Core* is defined as the contents of the repository located at
 <https://github.com/nodejs/node> from which the `node` executable and associated
-packages are built excluding the vendored projects included in the codebase located in the [deps][] and [tools][] directories that are copied in from externally maintained repositories.
+packages are built, excluding the vendored projects included in the codebase located in the [deps][] and [tools][] directories that are copied in from externally maintained repositories.